Agile Testing – A Modern Age Documentary

 8. Risk management is not an approved practice, nor is it preferred in a traditional testing workplace.

-9. Feedback regarding the testing process is usually taken from the end users after all the testing process is complete.
+9. Feedback regarding the testing process is usually taken from the end users after the whole testing process is complete.

 10. No joint interaction or collaboration between team members since the testing procedure is performed in phases.